mmuller88/mmblog/content/alps-cdk-eng/index.md

 # ALPS API
 ALPS is a specification for describing the bounded context of a service.
 ALPS can be used as a source material to generate lower abstracted specifications like OpenApi / Swagger, WSDL, RAML, WADL.

-When I saw the YouTube video, I immediately found the idea of ALPS cool and exciting.
+When I saw the [YouTube Video](https://www.youtube.com/watch?v=oG6-r3UdenE) with [Mike Amundsen](https://twitter.com/mamund), I immediately found the idea of ALPS cool and exciting.
 Like every good developer I love abstractions and ALPS seems to be an extremely cool abstraction.
 I immediately had the idea to combine the ALPS Api with AWS CDK constructs.
 That's exactly what I did and I'll report more details in the next section.

 # AWS CDK ALPS Constructs